HazyResearch/deepdive/doc/doc/basics/configuration.md

 }
 ```

-A variable is defined by its name and its type:
+A variable in DeepDive is defined by its name (table.column) and its type:

 ```bash
 person_smokes.smokes: Boolean
 person_has_cancer.has_cancer: Boolean
 ```

+A table can have up to one column declared as a DeepDive variable.
+This restriction makes the semantics clear such that each tuple in the database corresponds to one random variable.
 DeepDive currently supports Boolean and Multinomial variables.

 ## <a name="inference_rules" href="#"></a> Inference rules